Rockets vs. Kings Player Props Betting Odds

 |16.5 (Over: -114)

-- The 16.5-point over/under for Alperen Sengun on Saturday is 2.8 lower than his season scoring average.
+- The 16.5-point over/under set for Sengun on Monday is 2.8 lower than his season scoring average of 19.3.

-- He has collected nine boards per game, which is less than his prop bet for Saturday's game (10.5).
+- His rebounding average -- nine -- is 0.5 lower than his over/under on Monday.

 Get Sengun gear at Fanatics!